Coronavirus: Impact on drivers and car insurance

 Can I still refuel my car if I’m self-isolating?

-If you’re self-isolating, you shouldn’t leave your house for any reason for seven days.
+If you’re self-isolating, you shouldn’t leave your house for any reason for 10 days.

 If you’re not self-isolating, you can still refuel.
 You shouldn’t touch the petrol pumps with your bare hands, though.

 Wear gloves at the petrol station or use a tissue to hold the pump.
 Then either wash the gloves when you get home or dispose of the tissue immediately.

 Will my car’s battery deteriorate if I don’t use my car for a few weeks?

 Your battery will naturally lose power, even when the car is sat on your driveway.
 If you’re not using it for a few weeks, you should be fine.

 But after three or four months of no use, it’s likely to be empty.

 If you think you won’t use your car for even longer, here are two options: